• Skip to primary navigation

 Note: If you are not on a vegan diet, you can also add a little yogurt topped with roasted and ground cumin.

-If you like cooking with fresh vegetables, try bharwa shimla mirch, green peppers stuffed with a spicy potato mix.
-It tastes really good with Indian breads like chapati or parathas, or even as a snack by itself.
+If you like cooking with fresh vegetables, try bharwa shimla mirch, green peppers stuffed with a spicy potato mix and bhindi masala or okra curry with onions and tomatoes.
+They taste really good with Indian breads like chapati or parathas.
 And here's another vegan curry with eggplant as the starring ingredient.
 Hyderabadi bagara baingan is a li'l tangy, a li'l spicy and with loads of flavor.

 Ingredients